unovue/shadcn-vue/apps/www/src/content/docs/charts/guide.md

     --vis-tooltip-backdrop-filter: none !important;
     --vis-tooltip-padding: none !important;

+    --vis-primary-color: var(--primary);
-    /* secondary color, change to any hsl value you want */
+    /* change to any hsl value you want */
     --vis-secondary-color: 160 81% 40%;
+    --vis-text-color: var(--muted-foreground);
   }
 ```

+If you are not using `css-variables` for your component, you need to update the `--vis-primary-color` and `--vis-text-color` to your desired hsl value.

+You may use [this tool](https://redpixelthemes.com/blog/tailwindcss-colors-different-formats/) to help you find the hsl value for your primary color and text color.
+Be sure to provide `dark` mode styling as well.

 </Steps>